 Enter payments you have received for sales.

 Note: It is normal to use the Customers screen to enter payments.
-You can use the Sales screen only to enter full payment of sales invoices.
+You should use the Sales screen only to enter full payment of sales invoices.

 In addition to the above, you can: